What are Accounting & Financial Services Careers?

 - Join the CMC Student Investment Fund

 - Join the Claremont Venture Group

 - Volunteer to become the treasurer of a student-led club or campus organization

 What should you know about Recruitment in Accounting & Financial Services?

-Many investment banks have recently accelerated their recruitment timelines, recruiting students during their sophomore spring semester for their junior summer internship.
+Many investment banks have accelerated their recruitment timelines, recruiting students during their Sophomore spring semester for their Junior summer internship.
 Interviews in financial services tend to consist of multiple rounds (3-4 rounds with each round consisting of up to 6 interviews), with a heavy emphasis on "fit" and technical skills.
 The online Vault Guide to Finance Interviews provides a great overview of what to expect.
 Vault also offers a Finance Interviews Practice Guide, which helps you anticipate the types of questions you might get across all the major financial services areas.